 Craft beer gains more fans every single year as breweries around the country work to create unique and delicious brews that celebrate everything from their region's unique flavors to their special brewing process.
-While big beer like Budweiser and Coor's can rely on their reputation to make sales, craft brewers turn to more crafty means.
+While big beer like Budweiser and Coors can rely on their reputation to make sales, craft brewers turn to more crafty means.
 One way is the unique label artwork that turns a regular ol' beer bottle into a nice collector's item for seasonal releases.
 The other way is my personal favorite: inventive and often hilarious beer names.

-This year at the 2017 Texas Craft Brewers Festival, the largest beer event in Texas, breweries in the Lone Star State gathered together at Austin's Fiesta Gardens to share their Texas-brewed beer.
+At the 2017 Texas Craft Brewers Festival, the largest beer event in Texas, breweries in the Lone Star State gathered together at Austin's Fiesta Gardens to share their Texas-brewed beer.
 With 68 breweries attending, it was hard to narrow down the most creative brew names, but the best ones made themselves obvious from the rest.
 And the best part?
 Every beer tasted deliciously smooth.